giantswarm/gitops-template/docs/add_wc.md

     cd apps
     ```

-1. Create the `patch_cluster_config.yaml` file to provide common configuration for all the Apps:
+1. Create the `patch_cluster_config.yaml` file to provide common configuration for all the Apps that are going to be
+   installed to the new cluster.
+We're basically ensuring 2 things here: first, that there's a shared Config Map that we
+   will use for common values (like cluster's domain name), and second that all the apps know how to configure a
+   `kubeConfig` secret that will be used to connect to the new cluster.

     ```sh
     cat <<EOF > patch_cluster_config.yaml